owncloud-archive/ocdev/README.md

     ocdev startapp -h

 ## Interfacing with the generator
-To use the generator in your python app use
+To use the app generator in your python app use:

 ```python
 from ocdev.plugins.startapp.startapp import StartApp, Author, Arguments